 As you can see, the range is pretty wide.
 If you want to increase your chances of getting approved, you should wait until your score is at least 700 or higher.

 The good new is that your credit score is not the only factor at play.
 Capital One considers your income, previous relationship with the bank and other factors when deciding whether to approve you for a credit card.
 In fact, there are application rules in place that can prevent you from getting approved for a card.

 Rules That Can Impact Approval

 Knowing Capital One’s application rules can help you avoid unnecessary credit pulls.
 Capital One generally won’t approve you for more than two personal cards.
-So if you have a Capital One Venture X and a Capital One® Savor® Rewards, you probably won’t be approved for a Venture Card.

 Timing is also crucial with planning your credit card application.
 Capital One won’t approve you for more than one card every six months.
 Be sure to check your credit report to find out when you last applied for a Capital One card.
 This is an easy way to avoid three credit pulls on an application that won’t get approved.